vippsas/vipps-shopify/README.md

 - After 1-2 days you will get an email with login details to Vipps Developer Portal, where you can get the API credentials
 - Download and configure

-# Installation
-1. Install the app here.
-2. Configure the Vipps app by filling in your API keys (API keys is available in the Vipps Developer Portal, info in the section below).
-3. Then install the payment method, by following the instructions inside the app.

 # How to get Vipps account keys from Vipps Developer Portal

 1. Sign in to the Vipps Portal at https://portal.vipps.no/ using Bank ID